 What is the minimum number of letters that could have been changed?

-The first line of the input gives the number of test cases, T. T test cases follow.
+The first line of the input gives the number of words in the dictionary, W. Each of the next W lines contains a string of lower-case characters a-z representing a word in the dictionary.
+The next line of the input gives the number of test cases, T. T test cases follow.
 Each test case consists of a single line containing a string S, consisting of lower-case characters a-z.

 For each test case, output one line containing "Case #x: y", where x is the case number (starting from 1) and y is the minimum number of letters that could have been changed in order to make S.